MicroWebStacks/astro-big-doc/README.md

 - Pure astro components (.astro) html css js
 - static or server with authentication middleware (express, passport, github strategy)
 - Menus
-  - menu generation from file system
+  - menu generation from file system, grouping of nested single intermediate directories
   - Built by astro and seen as readable html hierarchy by the client
   - Trees with unlimited depth and recursively expandable sections
-  - Can be opened, collapsed and width adjusted by the user
+  - Side menus can be opened, collapsed and width adjusted by the user
   - Navigation Menu (Left Menu)
     - can have pages or directories similar to file system browsing experience
     - Auto expands decendance of active page only